oroinc/documentation/user_guide/intro_navigation.rst

 This way, users can easily access, store, and organize any and all information required to manage customer relations in the most efficient way.

-Flash notifications and Dialog windows
+Flash Notifications and Dialog Windows
 --------------------------------------

 Flash notifications and dialog windows are used by OroCRM to notify you about something important.